hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

 - 2024-02-25:
   - Finished the lecture 9, 10 and 11 of the course [MIT 6.006]
   - Added insert API for the Vector in Rust [build-my-own-x#95](https://github.com/hi-rustin/build-my-own-x/pull/95)
+- 2024-03-10:
+  - Finished the my-vec implementation in Rust
+  - Finished the linked list implementation in Rust
+- 2024-03-17:
+  - Goals: Finish the Hash Table implementation in Rust and read the data structure book
+  - Achieved: TBD

 [MIT 6.006]: https://www.youtube.com/playlist?list=PLUl4u3cNGP63EdVPNLG3ToM6LaEUuStEY